Lucile-S/Exploration_info_pdf/README.md

 ## t-SNE dimensionality reduction
 t-Distributed Stochastic Neighbor Embedding (t-SNE) reduces dimensionality while trying to keep similar instances close and dissimilar instances apart.
 It is mostly used for visualization, in particular to visualize clusters of instances in high-dimensional space.

+Some clusters can immediately be detected, but many others are harder to separate.
+In order to help to visually separate different concentrations of topics, clusters found by k-means are used as labels.

 Using t-SNE our high dimensional features vector  can be reduced to 2 dimensions.
 <p align="center">
   <img src="Img/t-sne_pubmed_kmeans.png" width="650" title="t-SNE">
 </p>

+# Topic modeling